GuavaCZ/calendar/README.md

 ##### Usage Notes:

 - The first format ('color: red' => true) is useful for conditional styling based on dynamic conditions.
-For instance, changing the text color based on an event's type or status.
+For instance, changing the text color based on an calendar's type or status.

 - The second format ('background-color' => '#ffff00') is straightforward for applying styles where the values do not depend on conditions.
-- The third format ('font-size: 12px') is used when the style does not require any condition and is always applied to the event.
+- The third format ('font-size: 12px') is used when the style does not require any condition and is always applied to the calendar.
 This flexibility allows you to easily customize the appearance of events based on dynamic conditions or predefined settings.

 #### Customizing Event Classes